Hoa people: Early history and French colonial rule (3rd century BC–1945 AD)

 The Hoa were notoriously enterprising entrepreneurs that traded and manufactured a myriad of goods and services of value ranging from fine Chinese silk to black incense.
 The monopolized gold export trade was entirely under the hands of the Hoa in addition to their predominance of the local trade in paper, tea, pepper, arms, sulfur, lead, and lead oxide.
 Throughout the topography of Hoa economic life, different Hoa sub-ethnic groups monopolized various industry sectors.
 The Hakka predominated the traditional Chinese medicinal clinic trade, the Cantonese became grocers, with the Hainanese having flourished in the management of restaurant chains, while the Hokkien monopolized hardware merchandising, and the Teochew having taken over the rice trade.
 The economic clout wielded by the Hoa coupled with repeated military incursions and other invasive attempts by successive Chinese dynasties to conquer and dominate Vietnam inflamed anti-Chinese sentiment, hostility, bitterness, envy, insecurity, and resentment from their Kinh counterparts.
 Nonetheless, Chinese economic dominance continued to surge in an unswerving manner following the establishment of the Nguyễn dynasty in 1802.
 Since the commercial purpose from the business activities overseen by wealthy Hoa merchants and investors functioned as an important source of tax revenue and the political interests of the Nguyen mandarin officials.
 By the time the French arrived in the mid-18th century, the Hoa commercially dominated the Kinh majority in trade, mining, and every urban market sector in addition to prospering under the colonial laissez-faire market policies enshrined by the French colonialists.

 During the epoch of French administration, the Hoa assumed a dominant position in Vietnam's rice processing, marketing, transportation, meat slaughtering, and grocery outlets.
-During the epoch of French administration, the Hoa assumed a dominant position in Vietnam's rice processing, marketing, transportation, meat slaughtering, and grocery outlets.
 The French colonial era also saw a marked increase in the Hoa population as a result of French policies in Vietnam.
 Prior to the arrival of the French, trade both foreign and domestic was dominated by the Chinese.
 The French government made the decision to elevate the role of the Chinese in commerce and to bring in Chinese labor to assist in the development of infrastructure such as roads, railroads, mining, and industrial projects.
 Prevailing French colonial policy, which was later reformed by loosening the longstanding restrictions on rice exports towards the end of the nineteenth century, drew in fresh waves of Chinese merchants and shopkeepers who were keen to capitalize on the newly available rice export market.
 The expanding Vietnamese economy that spurred as a result of the colonial policy reforms further enticed the influx of additional Chinese immigrants, particularly into the southern regions of Vietnam.
 With a longstanding involvement in the rice trade, the Chinese subsequently broadened their interests to encompass rice-milling and established a virtual monopoly in the industry.